 It’s like the ten commandments of content marketing.
 Don’t lie, don’t cheat, don’t steal…Authors that steal other people’s content are not cool.

 The world is a savage place.
 Be the person that chooses the higher path.
 Show your true colors through your content.
 Tell your story.

 The biggest take away you should get from this article is to “be yourself”.

 Be yourself.
 Transparency is pretty rad.
 If you can be honest that’s the best path to take.
 Even if it means you showcase your faults, do it.
 Trust me.
 It shows you’re human!

 When you write your content, know that another human being is reading it who is just like you!
 Be real.

 Now get out there and create some seriously crush-worthy content, friends!

-PRO TIP: Don’t be afraid to break outside of your comfort zone and start talking about personal hardships.
+Don’t be afraid to break outside of your comfort zone and start talking about personal hardships.
 The world loves a good redemption story and better yet, one that shows you’re human.
 Be transparent!

 Not sure how to do this whole content marketing thing?
 No worries, I’ve your back.
 That’s why I wrote the Marketing in a Box eBook.
 Download below and get free marketing training, templates and resources to grow yourself or your agency.